 The Georgia Southern University School of Nursing is fully accredited by all appropriate national, state, and specialized/professional nursing accrediting agencies.
 Accrediting agencies assure that programs in nursing education engage in effective educational practices in the preparation of nurses.
 A determination of accreditation by an accrediting agency is an indication of confidence in the educational institution to offer a program of quality, deserving of public approbation.
-(NOTE: Universities and colleges in the United States must hold appropriate regional accreditation in order to be recognized to award higher education degrees.
-All nursing programs must hold approval from their State Board of Nursing.
-Voluntary program accreditation by one specialized/ professional nursing accreditation body is highly desirable, particularly to assure graduates of continued educational and employment mobility.)
-The Georgia Southern University holds the following accreditation and approvals:
+Note: Universities and colleges in the United States must hold appropriate regional accreditation in order to be recognized to award higher education degrees.
+All undergraduate nursing programs must hold approval from their State Board of Nursing.
+Voluntary program accreditation by one specialized/ professional nursing accreditation body is highly desirable, particularly to assure graduates of continued educational and employment mobility.

-1. Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
-This regional accreditation grants Georgia Southern University the right to award Associate, Bachelor, Master, Specialist, and Doctorate degrees.
-Current Accreditation Period: 2020 for BSN, RN-BSN, and MSN; Renewal for Post-Master’s DNP: Fall 2015.
+Commission on Colleges of the Southern Association of Colleges and Schools.
+This regional accreditation grants Georgia Southern University the right to award Bachelor, Master, Specialist, certificates and Doctorate degrees.

-2. Georgia Board of Nursing.
-(Required Approval).
-The Georgia Board of Nursing grants Full Approval to nursing programs who maintain compliance with the Georgia Board of Nursing Rules and Regulations as evidenced by: annual reports submitted by the program, site visit reports, and appropriate passing percentages of first-time writers on the NCLEX-RN examination.
-Inquiries regarding the accreditation status of the program can be directed o: Georgia Board of Nursing, 237 Coliseum Drive, Macon, GA 31217-3858.
-Phone: (912) 207-1640.
-Active Current Approval Period.
+- Georgia Board of Nursing. (required approval).
+The Georgia Board of Nursing grants Full Approval to undergraduate nursing programs who maintain compliance with the Georgia Board of Nursing Rules and Regulations as evidenced by: annual reports submitted by the program, site visit reports, and appropriate passing percentages of first-time writers on the NCLEX-RN examination.
+Inquiries regarding the accreditation status of the program can be directed to: Georgia Board of Nursing, 237 Coliseum Drive, Macon, GA 31217-3858.
+Phone: 912-207-1640.

 National Task Force on Quality Nurse Practitioner Programs.
 (2012).
 Criteria for evaluation of nurse practitioner programs: Report of the National Task Force on Quality Nurse Practitioner Education.
 (NTF).
 Washington, DC: NONPF.